-12. All new applications, renewal applications and variations for Short-term Let Licences will be dealt with by the Head of Democratic and Legal Services in consultation with the Convenor of the Licensing Committee under delegated powers unless (i) there is no named managing agent for the premises or the named agent or self-managing owner is not an existing host/operator; (ii) the application would be in potential breach of the Council's standards and policies on the licensing of short-term lets and (iii) there are representations, objections or any other adverse comments or issues relating to the application.
-Where applications are to be dealt with under delegated powers, the applicant and/or agent will be advised, by Support Services, prior to the relevant Licensing Committee at which they would normally have been considered and will not be required to attend the Committee.
+12. All new applications, renewal applications and variations for Short-term Let Licences will be dealt with by the Head of Democratic and Legal Services and the Licensing Committee Convenor under delegated powers unless (i) there is no named managing agent for the premises or the named agent or self-managing owner is not an existing host/operator; (ii) the application would be in potential breach of the Council's standards and policies on the licensing of short-term lets and (iii) there are representations, objections or any other adverse comments or issues relating to the application.
+For those applications to be dealt with under delegated powers, the applicant and/or agent will be advised, by Support Services, prior to the relevant Licensing Committee at which they would normally have been considered and will not be required to attend the Committee.
 For those being referred to the Committee, the applicant and or agent will be cited to attend the committee.
-New licences and variations granted under delegated powers will be granted from the date of the Licensing Committee that they would otherwise have been referred to.
+New licences and variations granted under delegated powers will be granted from the date of the licensing Committee that they would otherwise have been referred to.